openturns/openturns/python/doc/developer_guide/wrapper_development.rst

 Performance considerations
 --------------------------

-Two differents cases can be encounter when wrapping code: the wrapping code is a mathematical formula or it is an external code (an external process).
+Two different cases can be encounter when wrapping code: the wrapping code is a mathematical formula or it is an external code (an external process).

 Symbolic formula
 ~~~~~~~~~~~~~~~~

-A benchmark involving the differents wrapping methods available from
+A benchmark involving the different wrapping methods available from
 has been done using a dummy symbolic formula.

 Benchmark sources